 An Authentic Curriculum

 The curriculum is all of the planned activities that we organise to promote learning, personal growth and development.
 We teach the National Curriculum, but we personalise the curriculum to include activities that will enrich the school experience for all children.
-Please see the schemes of work at the bottom of this page.
+Please see the schemes of work on the curriculum tab.

 Our curriculum is organised to achieve our school vision and includes these curriculum aims: